Planning Frequently Asked Questions

 How can I have my say on an application?

 You can either comment online or write to the council at the address in the Where do I go for further advice section below.
-Please note that if your comments are made outside of the consultation period we cannot guarantee that a decision has not already been made on an application so it is advisable to make your comments as soon as possible.

 We try to ensure that personal information supplied by the applicant or by those making representations cannot be used to engage in identity theft.
 However, it should be noted that the name and address of the applicant and those making representations will be made public unless you specifically request the redaction of this information.
 If you do request the redaction of your name and address then your comments will be treated as anonymous.
 The weight given to anonymous comments may be reduced.